-As of January 2021, the CCCS has only issued one infringement decision (in June 2010) in respect of a violation of the section 47 prohibition since the provision took effect on January 1, 2006, namely, an abuse of a dominant position by SISTIC.
+As of March 2024, the CCCS has only issued one infringement decision (in June 2010) in respect of a violation of the section 47 prohibition after the provision took effect on January 1, 2006, namely, an abuse of a dominant position by SISTIC.
 The SISTIC case related to explicit restrictions requiring two venues and 17 event promoters to use SISTIC, Singapore's largest ticketing agency, as the sole ticketing service provider for all their events.
-The financial penalty imposed was of around S\$1 million (approx. US\$0.75 million).
-Following an appeal by SISTIC, the Competition Appeal Board upheld the CCCS's decision on liability in 2012, but varied the quantum of SISTIC's financial penalty to S\$769,000 (approx. US\$574,000).
+The financial penalty imposed was of around S\$1m (approx. US\$0.74m).
+Following an appeal by SISTIC, the Competition Appeal Board upheld the CCCS's decision on liability in 2012, but varied the quantum of SISTIC's financial penalty to S\$769,000 (approx. US\$572,000).